hasanmoudud/geocompr/main.md

 ## Static maps

 Static maps are the most common type of visual output from geocomputation.
-They are fixed images that can be included in printed outputs or published online.
-The majority of maps contained in this book are static maps saved as `.png` files (interactive maps are covered in section \@ref(interactive-maps)).
+Fixed images for printed outputs, common formats for static maps include `.png` and `.pdf`, for raster and vector outputs, respectively (interactive maps are covered in section \@ref(interactive-maps)).
+Initially static maps were the *only* type of map that R could produce.
+Things have advanced greatly since **sp** was realeased [see @pebesma_classes_2005].
+Although many new techniques for geographic data visualization have been developed and demonstrated since then, a decade later static plotting (and some animations) was still the emphasis of geographic data visualisation in R [@cheshire_spatial_2015].

+Despite the innovation of interactive mapping in R, static maps are still the foundation of mapping in R.
-The generic `plot()` function is often the fastest way to create static maps from vector and raster spatial objects, as demonstrated in sections \@ref(basic-map) and \@ref(basic-map-raster).
+The generic `plot()` function is often the fastest way to create static maps from vector and raster spatial objects, as shown in sections \@ref(basic-map) and \@ref(basic-map-raster).
-Sometimes the simplicity and speed of this approach is sufficient, especially during the development phase of a project: when using R interactively to understand a geographic dataset, you will likely be the only person who sees them.
+Sometimes simplicity and speed are priorities, especially during the development phase of a project, and this is where `plot()` excels.
 The base R approach is also extensible, with `plot()` offering dozens of arguments and the **grid** providing functions for low-level control of graphical outputs, --- see *R Graphics* [@murrell_r_2016], especially  Chapter [14](https://www.stat.auckland.ac.nz/~paul/RG2e/chapter14.html).
 The focus of this section, however, is making static maps with **tmap**.